Aliisherka/airbnb/README.md

 # Airbnb Clone

-This is a pet project that replicates key functionalities of Airbnb, allowing users to browse, search, and view rental listings.
+This is a full-stack pet project that replicates key functionalities of Airbnb, allowing users to browse, search, and view rental listings.
+Built to showcase skills relevant for a Junior Developer position.

 ## Live Demo
 [GitHub Pages Deployment](https://aliisherka.github.io/airbnb/)